q3769/conseq4j/README.md

 **Concurrency And Sequencing**

-By definition, there is no such thing as order or sequence among tasks submitted concurrently by different threads.
+First of all, by definition, there is no such thing as order or sequence among tasks submitted concurrently by different threads.
 Those tasks will execute in whatever order scheduled by the JVM, regardless of sequence keys.
-However, tasks submitted to conseq4j by a single thread, or by each single thread in case of multi-threading, will be managed.
-These per-thread-bound tasks will be executed sequentially if they have the same sequence key, and concurrently if they have different sequence keys.
+However, tasks submitted to conseq4j by a single thread, or by each single thread in case of multi-threading, will be managed: These per-thread-bound tasks will be executed sequentially if they have the same sequence key, and concurrently if they have different sequence keys.
 The conseq4j API will provide both concurrency and sequencing.